 - Strand 1: The context for inclusive education within international settings.
 The aims of this unit are to explore the range of wider cultural, political, historical and community contexts influencing SEND provision internationally.
 To equip delegates with a comprehensive understanding of the complexities of identifying SEND needs for pupils with English as an additional language and how these affect pupils’ learning and development.

 - Strand 2: Developing strategy and policies for inclusive education.
-The aims of this unit are allow delegates to draw on a wide range of evidence, policy and resources and work with others to positively influence the strategic vision and commitment for the delivery of inclusive education.
+The aims of this unit include allowing delegates to draw on a wide range of evidence, policy and resources and work with others to positively influence the strategic vision and commitment for the delivery of inclusive education.
 This unit requires each delegate to undertake a placement of up to 2 days in another international school identified and nominated by the delegate.
 The placement school will be one in which an area of applied professional practice can be compared, contrasted and critically analysed with the same area of practice in the delegate’s own school, leading to developmental outcomes for the SENCO to implement.

 - Strand 3: The development, planning and application of inclusive practice.
 The aim of this unit is to allow an in-depth analysis of a particular issue in the workplace, drawing on theory, evidence, local practice and external sources of support to design, implement and evaluate a local intervention aimed at enhancing the outcomes for one or more SEND pupils.

 - Strand 4: Collaboration and leadership.
 The aims of this unit are to enhance skills in collaboration, leadership and staff management, by fostering an understanding of the SENCO’s key role in leading sensitively within a multicultural context, emphasising the essential nature of interpersonal relationships for effective planning and delivery of interventions, and how to enhance their own and others’ personal and professional development.